 - Beatrice Wankmeister in Space Quest V. Demands answers from Star Con as to who is dumping sludge on the planets she's representing, evades capture when The Corruption has taken over the Goliath and escapes, crippling their warp drive in the process.
 She also isn't bad at an ambush, either.

 - The unnamed main character of The Meteor, the Stone and a Long Glass of Sherbet.

-- Quercus Alba of Ace Attorney Investigations, while certainly putting the Ass in Ambassador, manages to kill a man half his age in a fight while barely getting scratched while said man came at him with a knife longer than Alba's.
-Also, being able to fend off Edgeworth's arguments for so long has to count for something, right?
+- Quercus Alba of Ace Attorney Investigations, an ambassador who previously served his country in war, even if he's past his prime.
+While certainly putting the Ass in Ambassador, he manages to kill a man half his age in a fight while barely getting scratched while said man came at him with a knife longer than Alba's.
+Also, being able to fend off Edgeworth's arguments for so long and having his own Objection! clip despite not being a practitioner of law has to count for something, right?

 - S'taass in Star Trek Online, who takes on Jem'hadar with his bare hands and claws.

 - Star Wars: The Old Republic

 - The Jedi Consular is one of these, chosen because they'd already proven their badass cred by taking down 4 masters addled by a Dark Side plague and forcing a peace deal among the squabbling noble houses of Alderaan.
 Their companion Zenith is also one of these, Kicked Upstairs into a "envoy" position after a Republic-friendly government is installed.
 He eventually challenges this and ends up as Opposition Leader of the planet's government.